Wisdom For Unwelcome Experiences

 How are we to respond when the familiar structures of our lives are disintegrating before our eyes?
 When we face fear and confusion?
 When our emotions ping-pong between alertness and apathy, concern and numbness?

-A teaching from the Baal Shem Tov (known as the Besht), the 18th century rabbi who revolutionized Judaism with the creation of Hasidism, offers a rudder as we navigate the stormy seas of the coronavirus pandemic.
+A teaching from the Baal Shem Tov (known as the Besht), the 18th century rabbi who revolutionized Judaism with the creation of Hasidism, offers a rudder as we navigate the stormy seas of crisis.
 The Besht sought to help his followers to cope with unwelcome experiences — distracting thoughts during prayer and any encounters with brokenness.
 He offered a three-pronged approach: hachna’ah (yielding), havdalah (discernment), and hamtakah (sweetening).

-When things take a turn from what we expect, our first reaction is often resistance.
-The Besht teaches that our first task in meeting such realities is hachna’ah — which means yielding or submitting.
+The Besht teaches that our first task in meeting disagreeable realities is hachna’ah — which means yielding or submitting.
 We are called to let go of the hopes, expectations, and dreams we had for this moment, and to soften to what is.
 This act of yielding relaxes the tension and suffering caused by denying or avoiding reality.
 As the writer Byron Katie says, “Whenever I fight reality, I lose … but only 100 percent of the time.”

 Once we yield to that realization, we can move on to the second step: havdalah.
 As those of us who celebrate Shabbat know, the Hebrew word havdalah is the name of the ceremony demarcating Shabbat from the rest of the week.
 The Besht means by havdalah that we are called to discern the exact nature of the spot we’re in, to distinguish fact from fiction, in order to act wisely.
 We need to engage our curiosity to find our way around and learn about our new normal.

 This is a bit like walking into a dark room.
 Initially, we see only undifferentiated darkness.
 But once our eyes get accustomed to the dark, we begin to discern different contours, shadows, shades of gray and black, and perhaps even a bit of light coming in under the door.
 We can grasp the complexity of our new reality and see the sparks of light and goodness within it.
 This is a practice we can try every day by asking ourselves: Where were the sparks of light in my day?
 Was there a moment when I was able to bring light to someone else?
+How might I act to make things better for myself or others?

 The Besht’s teaching about hamtakah reminds me of Edith, an 88 year-old resident in a nursing home where I once served as chaplain.
-She lived in constant pain from arthritis, but somehow maintained a cheerful mien.
+Edith lived in constant pain from arthritis, but somehow maintained a cheerful mien.
 One day, Edith pulled a small packet carefully wrapped in tinfoil out of her pocket.
 “I take a medicine that leaves a very bitter taste in my mouth,” she told me.
-“Once in awhile I am able to get my hands on a square of chocolate.
+“Once in a while I am able to get my hands on a square of chocolate.
 I try to make it last for a long time, so I take just the tiniest morsel each time, and the bitterness fades away.”

 Advertisement